Munali Secondary School

 Munali Secondary School is a state-funded secondary school located on the Great East Road in Lusaka, Zambia.
 Munali was the first secondary school for black students in Zambia's history.
-Some of its alumni are notable Zambian politicians and public figures:

 History

 Colonial times

 In colonial times, Munali was intended as Northern Rhodesia's principal school for talented native Zambians.
 The school was first established in 1938 as Entral Trade School.
 Founded in its own right in 1947 as "Munali secondary School" with about 40 pupils, it was originally situated at the David Kaunda campus at "Old Munali".
 In 1953 the school moved from Old Munali to its current campus at "New Munali".

 After independence in 1964, the new Government Cabinet was composed almost entirely of alumni of Munali Secondary School.
 Notable amongst this cohort were Kenneth Kaunda, and brothers Sikota and Arthur Wina (dcd), the latter having been the husband of Zambia's former vice-president, Inonge Wina.
 Other famous alumni include former mayors of Lusaka and several businessmen.

 Although all the students were black Zambians, the teachers in the early days were European.
 Early members of the original teaching staff included: W.C.Little, P.K.Stevenson, Bill Shakspere and H.T.
 Lyons.

 (There was no apartheid as such in Northern Rhodesia, but until 1964 education was racially segregated, with separate schools for whites, blacks, "Indians" and "Cape Coloureds").